Jay Sauter

 Jason Garrett Sauter (born June 22, 1962) is an American former professional stock car racing driver.
 He previously drove the No. 34 Chevrolet Monte Carlo for Frank Cicci Racing in the Busch Series.
 Sauter is the son of former NASCAR driver Jim Sauter, and the brother of fellow drivers Tim Sauter and Johnny Sauter.
 He also is an uncle to Travis Sauter (son of Tim).

 Racing career

 Sauter, a former American Speed Association driver, made his NASCAR debut in 1996 in the Craftsman Truck Series.
-Driving the No. 42 Team SABCO Chevrolet Silverado, he qualified 21st and finished eighth at the Miami-Dade Homestead Motorsports Complex.
+Driving the No. 42 Team SABCO Chevrolet Silverado, he qualified 21st and finished eighth at the Homestead–Miami Speedway.
 He ran six more races for SABCO that year.
 His best finish was third at Bristol Motor Speedway, and was offered a ride for one of SABCO's Cup teams, but he chose to decline the offer.
 He ended the season driving the No. 03 RealTree Camouflage Chevy for Richard Childress Racing at Las Vegas Motor Speedway, finishing 22nd.